 · What are the key parts of a river?

 · What are the potential negative things about living near a river?

-After watching the video, pupils could develop a report to explore the key features of a river and how it changes from source to mouth.
+After watching this short film, pupils could develop a report to explore the key features of a river and how it changes from source to mouth.